player-03/echoes/README.md

 }

 class Movement extends echoes.System {
-  // @update-functions will be called for every entity that contains all the defined components;
+  // @:update-functions will be called for every entity that contains all the defined components;
   // All args are interpreted as components, except Float (reserved for delta time) and Int/Entity;
-  @update function updateBody(pos:Position, vel:Velocity, dt:Float, entity:Entity) {
+  @:update function updateBody(pos:Position, vel:Velocity, dt:Float, entity:Entity) {
     pos.x += vel.x * dt;
     pos.y += vel.y * dt;
   }
-  // If @update-functions are defined without components,
+  // If @:update-functions are defined without components,
   // they are called only once per system's update;
-  @update function traceHello(dt:Float) {
+  @:update function traceHello(dt:Float) {
     trace('Hello!');
   }
-  // The execution order of @update-functions is the same as the definition order,
+  // The execution order of @:update-functions is the same as the definition order,
   // so you can perform some preparations before or after iterating over entities;
-  @update function traceWorld() {
+  @:update function traceWorld() {
     trace('World!');
   }
 }